 YOUR 6 EPIC WEIGHT LOSS TIPS

-You should follow a diet high in plant foods for all the nutrients, fiber, antioxidants and everything else you need for a healthy body and mind.
+You should follow a diet high in plant foods for all the nutrients, fibre, antioxidants and everything else you need for a healthy body and mind.

 Below is a list of the 6 basic rules that should become part of your habits around food.
 If you apply them daily, you will soon start seeing the changes that you are looking for.

 1. FOOD COMBINING

 For example: Never eat refined carbohydrates or fast sugars alone (and especially not on an empty stomach) if you want to stay trim and keep your blood sugar stable.
 Always try to combine low GI carbs in a ratio of roughly 2:1 with a protein such as soya, nuts, seeds or pulses.

 An example of a perfect low GI meal or snack would be a slice of wholegrain sourdough toast with tahini and smashed avocado.
 This has all the elements of low GI, healthy carbs with plenty of protein and whole fats to make it a great fat burning meal.

 2. ALWAYS EAT WHOLEGRAINS